nimritee/nimritee-blogs/content/blog/CSSTricks/index.md

 ---
 title: 5 useful CSS tricks with images
 date: "2020-05-10T18:49:37.121Z"
 description: "Simple CSS techniques with images that would help you develop web pages attractive and faster.
-These include backgroud-repeat, mask-image, zoom on hover,scroll-snap-type, and shape-outside."
+These include background-repeat, mask-image, zoom on hover,scroll-snap-type, and shape-outside."
 ---

 *This article shares some of my most pleasing moments of learning CSS, I hope it's the same for you as well.*